Blog

 • 500 mL of water,

-• a big pinch of salt,
+• a large pinch of salt,

 • 1 to 2 tablespoons of honey, depending on your energy needs,

-• Half a lemon, squeezed
+• Half a squeezed lemon

 Hydrating Coconut Water